infinyte7/Create-Addon-in-browser-for-Anki/README.md

 - Once implemented then easier to use

 # Disadvantages
-- Network access not available
+- Loading time is high
 - Python module like opencv not available
-- Loading time is high
 - Needs to understand object conversion between javaScript and python

-# Example Projects
+# Projects
 - [image occlusion in browser](https://github.com/infinyte7/image-occlusion-in-browser)
 - [ocloze: cloze overlapper in browser](https://github.com/infinyte7/ocloze)